openregister/specification/content/data-model/audit.md

 A client MUST be able to do the following:

-1. Get a copy of the Register (i.e. Entries, Items and register proof).
+1. Get a copy of the Register (i.e. entries, blobs and register proof).
-2. Compute the root hash for the log of entries.
+2. Compute the [root hash](/glossary/digital-proof#root-hash) for the log of entries.
 3. Sign the root hash with the Register public key.
 4. Verify the root hash is the same as the root hash part of the Register proof.